glav/CognitiveServicesFluentApi/README.md

 # CognitiveServicesFluentApi
 A fluent API to use with the Microsoft Cortana suite of cognitive services.
-Currently this API only supports TextAnalytics and Emotion services but more will come.
-Computer Vision is currently a work in progress.
+Currently this API only supports TextAnalytics, ComputerVision and Face services but more will come.

 The objective is to make the set of Cognitive service API's really easy to consume from .Net applications.
 In addition, a set of helper extension methods are available to try and make common functionality super easy to access.